odioski/wikiSpyder/NOTES/NFO.md

 # How wikiSpyder works

     - wikiSpyder uses RegEx and Beautiful Soup to perform most of it's tasks.
 The rest is provided by PyQt in order to make it look good and add a little sizzle to the application.
+Once I learn how Beautiful... works, I'll exclude them as well.

+# moving on to .NET's MAUI.
+Hopefully will be more platform pliable.
+Easily installed, as well as look good. ## Total bullshit, .NET's MAUI provides a layer between OS's.
+You'll get roughly the same with pyQt.
+# And, anyone using this kind of app can install Python on their own.

 # Gifts